 “Are we done, or should I disarm you in one or two moves?”

 “I am not sure where I learned them.
-I see the formations in my dreams in a place that makes little sense, but they are effective moves and I practice them daily.
-I have overstepped my place.
+The formations come in my dreams in a place that makes little sense, but they are effective moves and I practice them daily.
+Please forgive me, I have overstepped my place.
 I apologize for having disrespected you.
 I will never speak of what happened here today,” said Shateri.

 “Have you considered joining the Agooji,” asked Kali?

-“The thought crossed my mind once, but I decided it would not be a suitable fit for me.
-I would want to change the style of fighting you use, and I know that could never happen.”
+“The thought crossed my mind, but I decided it would not be a suitable for me.
+I would change the style of fighting, and I know that could never happen.”

 “After that demonstration, I should be angry and embarrassed.
 You wounded my ego, but I believe your time has come.
 You are the future of the Dahomey Amazons, sister.
 Perhaps you will not speak of this event, but I will.
 I will speak with the king and ask that he allow you to join the Agooji and teach us how to fight your way.”

-Zeta sat there looking at the wounded warriors as the smell of death permeated the camp.
-She knew one day she would return to The Mother, and she prayed the Agooji would remain strong and focused when that day came.
+Shateri’s thought came back to the camp and her warriors.
+She sat there, looking at the wounded as the smell of the dying permeated the camp.
+She knew one day she would return to The Mother (Earth).
+She prayed the Agooji would remain strong and focused when that day came.

 “You want to learn to fight?”